Our Team

 Paige Petrovsky,

-Paige covered the gritLIT festival for a school project in 2016 during her first year of Mohawk College’s Journalism program (this also happens to be her favourite festival memory).
-She has been hooked ever since.
+Paige covered the 2016 gritLIT festival for a school project during her first year of Journalism at Mohawk College.
+She has been hooked ever since and her favourite festival memory is getting to interview Lawrence Hill.

-Aside from volunteering with gritLIT, Paige works as a Copywriter for the Mohawk Students’ Association.
-She is also the owner of Preserve Your Words – a biography writing service.
+Aside from volunteering with gritLIT, Paige is the owner of Preserve Your Words – a biography writing service.

 Favourite book/genre/literary quote: “Standing there, staring at the long shelves crammed with books, I felt myself relax and was suddenly at peace.” ― Helene Hanff, Q's Legacy: A Delightful Account of a Lifelong Love Affair with Books